vinceoa/panther-docs/docs/config/README.md

 ### Install the configuration files

-Once the windows configuration archive has been downloaded [as described above,](#download-configuration-archive) the contents of `nxlog.zip` must be overlaid onto the base directory of the installed NXLog package.
-If the default install options were used, this will normally be `C:\Program Files\nxlog`.
+Once the Windows configuration archive has been downloaded [as described above,](#download-configuration-archive) the contents of `nxlog-config-windows.zip` must be overlaid onto the base directory of the installed NXLog package.
+If the default install options were used, this will normally be `C:\Program Files (x86)\nxlog`.

-Opening this directory with windows explorer will show that it contains `cert` and `conf` sub-directories, among others.
+Opening this directory with the Windows File Explorer will show that it contains `cert` and `conf` sub-directories, among others.
 While the `cert` directory should be empty, the `conf` directory may contain a sample `nxlog.conf`, which should be renamed `nxlog.dist` in order to prevent any clash with the new configuration.

-Extract the downloaded `nxlog.zip` Panther configuration archive by clicking on it and selecting the `extract to` option, specifying the base directory NXLog was installed into -- normally `C:\Program Files\nxlog` -- containing the `cert` and `conf` sub-directories.
+Extract the downloaded `nxlog-config-windows.zip` Panther configuration archive by clicking on it and selecting the `extract to` option, specifying the base directory NXLog was installed into -- normally `C:\Program Files\nxlog` -- containing the `cert` and `conf` sub-directories.

 This will copy the certificates and key files into the empty `cert` directory, along with a new `nxlog.conf` into the `conf`